Updated: March 31, 2026

 Papineauville: A Living Heritage

-Papineauville invites you to discover an enchanting resort town steeped in history.
+Papineauville invites you to discover an enchanting vacation destination steeped in a rich history.
 In an atmosphere of peace and pride, the municipality invites you to experience its history firsthand—a history closely tied to one of Quebec’s most illustrious families, the Papineaus.
 Its heritage tour will allow you to explore this rich legacy through the village’s most significant sites.

 History also intertwines with artistic creation in Papineauville.
 In the summer of 2023, the municipality hosted the Site-Specific Art Symposium, under the theme “Imagine, Sow, Harvest.”
 Since then, seven works of art have enriched the village’s artistic heritage and blend harmoniously into its landscape.
 These works are installed in front of Sainte-Angélique Church, in Moulin-Seigneurial Park, in Henri-Bourassa Park, and on Place Bonhomme, inviting residents and visitors to take a cultural stroll through the streets and public spaces.